 Seven segments are included in the cephalothorax.
 These segments contain the reproductive, respiratory, and other organs.

 The scorpion’s tail is comprised of five extra segments and terminates in the telson.
 The telson contains a pair of venom glands and a stinger that allows the scorpion to sting prey or predators or humans.

 They are extremely effective predators because they possess an exclusive combination of characteristics that enable them to detect prey, move quickly and agilely over any kind of terrain, catch and hold prey while injecting venom into the prey to immobilize or kill it before eating it.

 Being a nightly species they often hide under rocks and in holes during the day before emerging at night to feed.

 How about a scorpion on the menu?
 In some parts of China, there’s a dish of a fried scorpion, and scorpion wine is used in Chinese medicine.

 With the Scorpio constellation identified in the stars, the scorpion is one of the 12 signs of the Zodiac.

-Do you have any interesting or fun facts about scorpions that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting or fun facts about scorpions?
+Share them in the comments below!